Yes, I have had some Mod Podge woes, but, like the true Taurus I am, I’m not going to give up.

 When the water has had a chance to penetrate the paper and glue, go to work with the scraper.
 As much as I hated taking down wallpaper, there are few things in life that are more satisfying than scraping off a huge chunk of wallpaper.

-5 Household Items I Used to Remove Mod Podge
+5 Household Items I Used to Discover How to Remove Mod Podge

 Here are the 5 items that I experimented with: